katrinleinweber/v0dro.github.io/source/_posts/2017-10-23-explanation-of-exafmm-learning-codes.markdown

 The optimizations that are presented in the `kernel.h` version of this file are quite complex to understand since they look quite different from the original equation.
 I will explain the code written in the file, however, we will use unoptmized Ruby code that actually resembles the equation for purposes of understanding.

 For code that is still sane and easier to read, head over to the [laplace.h](https://github.com/exafmm/exafmm-alpha/blob/develop/kernels/laplace.h#L48) file in exafmm-alpha.
-The explanations here are from this file.
+The explanations that follow for now are from this file.
+We will see how the same functions in `kernel.h` have been modified to make computation faster and less dependent on large number divisions which reduce the accuracy of the system.

 The `evalMultipole` function basically tries to populate the `Ynm` array with data that is computed with the following equation:
 $$